 The right given to schools under the Education Act to set their own rules and regulations is not absolute.
 It is subject to the general laws of New Zealand, one of which is the Human Rights Act (HRA).

 The HRA forbids discrimination on the grounds of sex, religious or ethical belief, colour, race, ethnic or national origin, political belief, disability or age.

 The Human Rights Commission (HRC), which administers the Act, has upheld the rights of Maori students to wear jewellery taonga (a bone or greenstone pendant) even though jewellery was banned under that school's uniform code.

 When the HRC investigates a complaint, it first tries to mediate a solution between the parties.
 If this is unsuccessful, the complainant could apply to have the matter heard before the Human Rights Review Tribunal.
 If the tribunal found in your favour, and the school refused to accept the ruling, you could take your case to the High Court to have it enforced.

 No. Contrary to common perception, the Human Rights Act does not prohibit discrimination on the grounds of appearance.
 Schools can decide that piercings - along with tattoos, various styles of clothing, dreadlocks, dyed hair and the like - are against the rules.

 No. But it is illegal to discriminate against someone's ethnicity or nationality.
 If the dispute is over a piece of culturally significant jewellery, then the discrimination is probably a breach of the Human Rights Act.
-This is why a high school could have been challenged when it prevented an Indian girl from wearing her traditional nose stud.

 Under the Education Act a child aged between 5 and 16 is required to attend school unless they are sick, have suffered a family bereavement, or have some other compelling reason for being away.